KITIN55/KITIN55/README.md

 I started my way in programming in 2019, like many with writing games.
 After receiving the Unity Junior Game Developer certificate, I also started studying at the Cisco Academy.
 Unfortunately, after Cisco left Russia, my desire to study cybersecurity subsided a little, and I began to actively explore Python, simultaneously fulfilling freelance orders (parsing, creating telegrams and discord bots).
 Also during this time (2019-2022) I was the author of posts, articles and courses on proglib.
 I have been actively developing in the field of machine learning for the last year.
 I am well versed in python libraries (numpy, pandas, sklearn, matplotlib, etc.).
 An active participant in hackathons and competitions on kaggle (there are bronze medals) and codeforces.

 * 🌍  I'm based in Moscow
+* 😎  I'm learning in Financial University in Moscow on Applied Mathematics and Computer Science
 * ✉️  You can contact me at [nikitaboyandin895@gmail.com](mailto:nikitaboyandin895@gmail.com)
 * 🧠  I'm learning machine learning algorithms

 ### Skills